MusaAqeel/MapleApp/README.md

 ### Art
-Use DALL-E to create art for app
+Use DALL-E 2 to create art for app

+## UI/UX
+Leverage Figma